Limbuwan: Rise of King Mawrong Hang

-After a brief period, King Mawrong Hang came to prominence and took over Terai lands of Chethar, Bodhey, Panthar, and Ilam (present day Jhapa, Morang Sunsari and Dhankuta).
+After a brief period, Limbu King Mawrong Hang came to prominence and took over Terai lands of Chethar, Bodhey, Panthar, and Ilam (present day Jhapa, Morang Sunsari and Dhankuta).
 He named his Kingdom Morang after his name and rose to power.
-He subdued all the Ten Limbu Kings of Limbuwan and became their overlord.
+He subdued all the Ten Yakthung Kings of Limbuwan and became their overlord.
 He died without any male heir and King Uba Hang took over as supreme ruler of Limbuwan in 849 AD- 865 AD.
 He made many religious and social reforms in Limbuwan.
 Uba Hang's worthy son Mabo Hang succeeded him in 865 AD and ruled till 880 AD.
 Uba Hang kept on with the reforms his father had started.
 Uba Hang was succeeded by his son Muda Hang.
 Muda Hang was a weak ruler so the local chiefs started ruling their areas independently.
 Muda Hang was succeeded by his son Wedo Hang, by this time Limbuwan was in chaos and every principality was ruling independently and fighting with each other.
 Wedo hang was murdered and his son Chemjonghang succeeded.